Kim04x/Kim04x/README.md

 - 🌱 I’m currently learning ... hardcore programming
 - 💞️ I’m looking to collaborate on ... my bed😏
 - 📫 How to reach me ... through gagedidido
-- 😄 Pronouns: ... master programmer
+- 😄 Pronouns: ... master/programmer
 - ⚡ Fun fact: ... i farted writing this
+all of my work is original, please do not copy or i will sue you
 <!---
 Kim04x/Kim04x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.